Gurdaspur District (British Punjab)

 Gurdaspur District was a district in the Lahore Division of the Punjab Province of British India with its headquarters at Gurdaspur.
-It lay between 31°35' and 32°30′ N. and 74° 52′ and 75° 56′ E., with an area of 1,889 square miles.
+It lay between 31°35' and 32°30′ N. and 74° 52′ and 75° 56′ E., with an area of 1,889 square miles(4892 sq. km).
 It was bounded north by the Jammu province of Kashmir; on the west by Sialkot District; on the south-west by Amritsar District; on the south-east and east by the Beas River, which separated it from the Kapurthala State and Hoshiarpur District, and also by Kangra District; and on the north-east by the Chamba State.

 Geography

 The District occupied the flat-land area of the Bari Doab, together with a triangular wedge of territory west of the Ravi River.
 It included the hill stations of Dalhousie and Bakloh, two isolated pieces of hill territory acquired from the Chamba State, together with a strip of territory on which the cart road ran connecting these outlying stations with the main body of the district.
 The Pathankot Tehsil (tehsil means subdistrict) comprised 130 miles of hilly country between the Ravi and the Chakki torrent, which divided it from Kangra District.

 West of the Ravi is a small tract between that river and the Jammu hills, watered by numerous flowing streams and of great fertility; but the rest of the District west of the Ravi was, with the exception of the riverain strips, an arid expanse of rolling downs intersected by sandy torrent beds.

 The Chakki River (a tributary of river Beas River), formed the eastern border of the Pathankot Tehsil, - the Beas river then formed the boundary separating Gurdaspur from Hoshiarpur District on the east.
 On the west, the Ravi River formed the border between Gurdaspur and the Jammu State for about 25 miles and then further south formed the boundary between Sialkot and Amritsar Districts.